 To provide advance warning of the approach of any Allied naval forces, the Japanese sent the submarines I-22, I-24, I-28 and I-29 as a scouting line about 520 miles (830 km) to the south-west of Guadalcanal.
 Fletcher’s forces had entered the Coral Sea area before the submarines took station, however, and the Japanese were therefore unaware of their presence.
 Another submarine, I-21, which had been despatched to scout around Nouméa on New Caledonia island, was attacked by aircraft from Yorktown on 2 May.
 The submarine suffered no damage and apparently did not realise that it had been attacked by carrierborne aircraft.
 Ro-33 and Ro-34 were also deployed in an attempt to blockade Port Moresby, arriving off the town on 5 May, but neither of these boats engaged any ships during the battle.

 Early on 3 May, Shima’s force arrived off Tulagi and began disembarking the naval troops to occupy the island.
-Tulagi was undefended: the small garrison of Australian commandos and a Royal Australian Air Force reconnaissance unit evacuated just before Shima’s arrival.
+Tulagi was undefended: the small garrison of Australian commandos and a Royal Australian Air Force reconnaissance unit had been evacuated just before Shima’s arrival.
 The Japanese forces immediately began work on the construction of a seaplane and communications base.
 Aircraft from Shoho covered the landings until a time early in the afternoon, when Goto’s force turned toward Bougainville to refuel in preparation to support the landings at Port Moresby.

 At 17.00 on 3 May, Fletcher was notified that the Japanese invasion force for Tulagi had been sighted on the previous day as it approached the south-eastern end of the Solomon islands group.
 Unknown to Fletcher, TF11 completed refuelling that morning ahead of schedule and was only 69 miles (110 km) to the east of TF17, but was unable to communicate its status because of Fletcher’s orders to maintain radio silence.
 TF17 changed course and proceeded at 27 kt toward Guadalcanal to launch air attacks on the Japanese forces at Tulagi during the next morning.

-On 4 May, from a position 120 miles (190 km) to the south of Guadalcanal, a total of 60 aircraft from TF17 launched three consecutive attacks on Shima’s forces off Tulagi.
+On 4 May, from a position 120 miles (190 km) to the south of Guadalcanal, a total of 60 aircraft from TF17 flew three consecutive attacks on Shima’s forces off Tulagi.
 Yorktown's aircraft surprised Shima’s ships and sank the destroyer Kikuzuki and three of the minesweepers, damaged four other ships, and destroyed four seaplanes which were supporting the landings.
 The US force lost one torpedo bomber and two fighters in the attacks, but all of the aircrew were eventually rescued.
 After recovering its aircraft late in the evening of 4 May, TF17 retired to the south.
-In spite of the damage suffered in the carrier strikes, the Japanese continued construction of the seaplane base and had started to fly reconnaissance missions from Tulagi by 6 May.
+In spite of the damage suffered in the carrier attacks, the Japanese continued construction of the seaplane base and had started to fly reconnaissance missions from Tulagi by 6 May.

 Takagi’s Carrier Strike Force was refuelling 400 miles (645 km) to the north of Tulagi when it received word of Fletcher’s attack on 4 May.
 Takagi terminated the refuelling, headed to the south-east, and sent reconnaissance aircraft to search east of the Solomon islands group in the belief that the US carriers were in that area.
-There were no Allied ships in that area and the reconnaissance aircraft therefore found nothing.
+There were no Allied ships in that area, and the reconnaissance aircraft therefore found nothing.

 At 08.16 on 5 May, TF17 rendezvoused with TF11 and TF44 at a predetermined point 370 miles (595 km) to the south of Guadalcanal.
 At about the same time, four Grumman F4F Wildcat single-engined fighters from Yorktown intercepted a Kawanishi H6K 'Mavis' four-engined reconnaissance flying boat of the Yokohama Air Group of the 25th Air Flotilla based in the Shortland islands group and shot it down 13 miles (21 km) from TF11.
 The flying boat sent no report before it crashed, but when it failed to return to base the Japanese came to the correct assumption that it had been shot down by carrierborne aircraft.